mnielLab/train_NetTCR/README.md

-# NetTCR - Sequence-based prediction of peptide-TCR interacions
+# NetTCR-2.1 - Sequence-based prediction of peptide-TCR interacions using CDR1, CDR2 and CDR3 loops
-NetTCR is a deep learning model used to predict TCR specificity.
-NetTCR uses convolutional neural networks (CNN) to predict whether a given TCR binds a specific peptide.
+NetTCR-2.1 is a deep learning model used to predict TCR specificity.
+NetTCR-2.1 uses convolutional neural networks (CNN) to predict whether a given TCR binds a specific peptide.

 The scripts in this repo allow training and testing of models.
 It is possible to train/test using CDR3 only (with `train_nettcr_cdr3.py` and `test_nettcr_cdr3.py`) or all the CDRs (with `train_nettcr_cdr123.py` and `test_nettcr_cdr123.py`).
 It is also possible to choose, with the `--chain` option, which chains of the TCRs to use for training.